pyvista/pyvista/CONTRIBUTING.rst

 For example, a typical validation routine for some function may look like:

 .. code:: python

     def some_function(points_array, method):
         """Apply a method to an Nx3 points array.

         Parameters
         ----------
         points_array : array_like
-            Array-like input of points with shape Nx3. method : str
+            Array-like input of points with shape Nx3.

+        method : str
             Method to apply.
 Must be one of:
                 * ``'method_a'``
                 * ``'method_b'``

         """
+        # Import the `validate` package
+        ## It is preferred to give the package its own namespace rather
+        ## than importing individual package functions
         from pyvista.core import validate

-        # Validate input array.
-There is no need to check for
+        # Validate the input array.
+        ## There is no need to check for type (e.g. Sequence or
-        # type (e.g. Sequence or np.ndarray) or array shape.
+        ## np.ndarray) or array shape.
+An error is automatically raised
-        # An error is automatically raised for bad input.
+        ## for bad input.
         arr = validate.validate_arrayNx3(points_array)

-        # Validate input method.
-An error is automatically
+        # Validate the input method.
-        # raised if the method is not valid.
+        ## An error is automatically raised if the method is not valid.
         possible_methods = ["method_a", "method_b"]
         validate.check_contains(method, possible_methods)